ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Enabling the firewall at the Datacenter tier

-Just by enabling the PVE firewall at the `Datacenter` tier you'll get a much stronger set of rules enforced in your firewall.
+Just by enabling the PVE firewall at the `Datacenter` tier you get a much stronger set of rules enforced in your firewall.
 But, before you do this...

 > [!WARNING]
 > **Read this warning before enabling the firewall at the `Datacenter` tier**\
 > After enabling the firewall at the `Datacenter` tier, your Proxmox VE platform will block incoming traffic from all hosts towards your datacenter, except the traffic coming from your LAN towards the 8006 (web console) and 22 (ssh) ports.
 >
-> If you plan to access your PVE platform **from IPs outside your LAN**, you'll need to **add first** the rules in the PVE firewall to allow such access.
-But I won't cover this here, since I'm just assuming a "pure" LAN scenario (meaning a Proxmox VE server **not accessible** from internet), in this guide.
+> If you plan to access your PVE platform **from IPs outside your LAN**, you need to **add first** the rules in the PVE firewall to allow such access.
+But this guide does not cover that scenario, it just assumes a "pure" LAN scenario (meaning a Proxmox VE server **not accessible** from internet).

-Assuming you are accessing your PVE system from another computer in the same LAN, go to the `Datacenter > Firewall > Options` screen in the web console and select the `Firewall` parameter.
+Assuming you are accessing your PVE system from another computer in the same LAN, go to the `Datacenter > Firewall > Options` screen in the web console and select the `Firewall` parameter:

 ![Selecting Firewall parameter at Datacenter level](images/g014/pve_firewall_enabling_datacenter_tier.webp "Selecting Firewall parameter at Datacenter level")

-Click on `Edit` and mark the `Firewall` checkbox presented to enable the firewall at the `Datacenter` tier.
+Click on `Edit` and mark the `Firewall` checkbox presented to enable the firewall at the `Datacenter` tier:

 ![Enabling firewall option at datacenter tier](images/g014/pve_firewall_enabling_datacenter_tier_checking_option.webp "Enabling firewall option at Datacenter tier")

-Hit `OK` and you'll see how the `Firewall` parameter has changed to a `Yes` value.
+Hit `OK` and you'll see how the `Firewall` parameter has changed to a `Yes` value:

 ![Firewall enabled at Datacenter tier](images/g014/pve_firewall_enabled_datacenter_tier.webp "Firewall enabled at Datacenter tier")

-The change will be applied immediately, but you won't see any rules at all in your Proxmox VE server's `Firewall` pages, neither at the `Datacenter` nor at the `pve` node level.
-What will change a lot is the iptables ruleset, something you can verify with the `iptables` command:
+The change will be applied immediately, but you will not see any rules at all in your Proxmox VE server's `Firewall` pages, neither at the `Datacenter` nor at the `pve` node level.
+What changes a lot is the iptables ruleset, something you can verify with the `iptables` command:

 ~~~sh
 $ sudo iptables -L -n